 - Forest nurseries and gathering of forest products

-Employment was in slow decline between 2005 and 2009 and has since leveled off and started into a recovery, varying seasonally in a band around 10,000 jobs.
+Employment was in slow decline between 2005 and 2009 and has since leveled off.
+It is currently varying seasonally in a band between 8,000 and 10,000 jobs.

 Of the 2018 annual average total, 5,711 are employed in the private sector while 3,298 are employed in government.
 Most of the government employment is in federal government at 3,125 while the rest is in state government.

 Covered employment is a count of workers covered by Oregon’s unemployment insurance (UI) program.
 Self-employed individuals are generally not included in the program and, therefore, not counted.
 However, the U.S. Census Bureau produces nonemployer statistics.
 A nonemployer business is one that has no paid employees, has annual business receipts of $1,000 or more, and is subject to federal income taxes.
 In addition to covered employment, the forestry and logging industry had 1,544 nonemployers in Oregon in 2017.
 Gross income for these companies was $103 million.
 Although there is no further industry breakout, it is likely that many of these self-employed are involved in timber tract operations and the gathering of forest products.

 Forestry and logging is a highly seasonal industry.
 Employment generally grows throughout the spring and peaks in August.
 Employment often stabilizes for a month or two in the fall before dropping off as winter rains begin.

 The forestry and logging sector is dominated by logging companies, which totaled 636 reporting units and 5,256 employees in 2018.
 The logging industry, with a statewide annual average wage of $50,421 in 2018, pays about the same as the average wage of $53,053 for all industries.
 Major occupations in this industry include loggers, equipment operators, truck drivers, and fallers and buckers.
 Logging shows a similar seasonality to the overall sector, except with less volatility.